 When this helps most

-If you only have two minutes, do the first step and start the smallest action.
-A tiny start breaks the avoidance loop.
+If you only have two minutes, do the naming step and start the smallest action.
+A tiny start breaks the avoidance loop because it gives your mind proof that the task is no longer abstract.

 Why tiny actions beat procrastination